Step 2: Data

-Rather than having to supply this data specifically for the PCIP, the data needed will be taken from the information your organisation supplies in your Annual Procurement Report (APR).
+Rather than having to supply this data specifically for the PCIP, the data needed will be taken from the information your organisation already supplies in your Annual Procurement Report (APR).

 “A contracting authority which is required to prepare or revise a procurement strategy in relation to a financial year must prepare an annual procurement report on its regulated procurement activities as soon as reasonably practicable after the end of that financial year.”